Aishwarya Rai missed The Kapil Sharma Show due to Salman Khan?

 “I stood by him enduring his alcoholic misbehaviour in its worst phases and in turn I was at the receiving end of his abuse (verbal, physical and emotional), infidelity and indignity,” she said as quoted in the report.

-She added: “That is why like any other self-respecting woman I ended my relationship with him.”
+Aishawarya Rai had said: “That is why like any other self-respecting woman I ended my relationship with him (Salman Khan).”

-Coming back to the topic, Aishwarya Rai Bachchan and the Ponniyin Selvan 1 team was to appear in Kapil Sharma’s show to promote the upcoming film.

-Related – Trailer of Aishwarya Rai-starrer Ponniyin Selvan – Part 1 wins social media
+Some fans also said that there might be some other reason as Aishwarya Rai appeared on Kapil Sharma show in the past while promoting Karan Johar’s ‘Ae Dil Hai Mushkil’